nkeim/PennFluidsCRG/README.md

 for passing around code and managing shared projects, because we get a high level of control over whether our edits affect the rest of the group, without having to manually copy files or keep track of old versions.
 There's a bit of a learning curve, but once you "get it," you'll be amazed at how it simplifies collaboration.

 The free GitHub client for Mac makes this even easier.
+Check out the "Clone in Mac" button above.

 The repository you see is for general-purpose teaching and learning.
 If you sign up for a free GitHub account and tell me your username (please do!), I can give you permission to upload your own changes to it and edit the wiki.